Police Department Frequently Asked Questions

 Your vehicle will need to be validly registered and free of parking tickets.
 If you have registration issues, you will need to go to the DMV to register your vehicle.
 If you have parking tickets listed in the DMV's data base, which we have access to, you will need to clear your parking tickets through the DMV.

-Once these two issues are cleared, you will need to come to the Burlingame Police Department, 1111 Trousdale Drive, Burlingame, CA 94010 with your valid identification, to receive a vehicle release form.
-The cost of the vehicle release is $150.00.
+Once these two issues are cleared, you will need to come to the Burlingame Police Department, 1111 Trousdale Drive, Burlingame, CA 94010 with your valid identification to receive a vehicle release form.
+For current fees, refer to the Burlingame Master Fee Schedule.
 Once you receive the release, you will be directed to the tow yard storing your vehicle.
 Since the Burlingame Police contracts with towing agencies, you will need to pay towing and storage fees to the respective towing agency.
 Tow fees are approved by the Burlingame City Council, and are subject to change.

 "During the first 12 months after you are licensed, you can not drive between 11 p.m. and 5 a.m. and you can not transport passengers under age 20 unless you are accompanied by your licensed parent or guardian, a licensed driver 25 years of age or older or a licensed or certified driving instructor."